 Most of the time we know you might not know you are doing it.
 So – here’s what we do like.
 Master these and you’ll have ladies lining up to dance with you at your next social event.

 - Never push or pull us.
-If you feel her weight in your hand on our back, then you need to release it.
-Your hand should move with her back, and not move her back.
+If you feel our weight in your hand on our back, then you need to release it.
+Your hand should move with our back, and not move our back.

 - Leading is a misleading word.
 Try not to think of ‘taking your dog for a walk’ kind of leading but rather initiating the movement in your body, so your partner can react, on her own feet.
 Ah, bliss!

-- Let your partner decide how close she wishes to dance with you.
-NEVER, ever clutch her into you.
-She can’t move.
+- Let us partner decide how close we wishes to dance with you.
+NEVER, ever clutch us into you.
+We can’t move!

-- Establish your own balance and momentum, and don’t use her for either.
+- Establish your own balance and momentum, and don’t use us for either.

-Moving this way is not something we learn to do overnight.
+Moving this way is not something you learn to do overnight.
 Take some private lessons if you need to.